VenuriAmarasinghe/Cat_dog_detection_YOLO_Venuri_Amarasinghe/README.md

 pip install -r requirements.txt
 ```
 ### Running the Code
-To run the model training and evaluation, use the following command:
+To run the model training and evaluation, use the following command after following the modification steps in Jupyter notebook.
+Those steps are related to creating training and validation datasets, converting the .xml labels to the txt format.
 ```bash
 python train.py --img-size 640 --batch-size 16 --epochs 50 --data data.yaml --cfg yolov5s.yaml --weights yolov5s.pt --device 0 --loss-path /path/to/custom/loss.py
 ```